Psiphon-Inc/conduit/src/inproxy/README.md

 -   **Event Name (`type`)**: `proxyError`
 -   **Data Included (`data`)**:
-    -   `action`: Specific action corresponding to the error (e.g., `proxyStartFailed`, `proxyRestartFailed`).
+    -   `action`: Specific action corresponding to the error (e.g., `inProxyStartFailed`, `inProxyRestartFailed`).
     -   Arbitrary keys with additional error details, which may vary based on the error context.
 -   **Possible Actions**:
-    -   `proxyStartFailed`: Emitted when the proxy fails to start.
+    -   `inProxyStartFailed`: Emitted when the proxy fails to start.
-    -   `proxyRestartFailed`: Emitted when the proxy fails to restart.
+    -   `inProxyRestartFailed`: Emitted when the proxy fails to restart.
     -   `inProxyMustUpgrade`: Emitted when an in-proxy upgrade is required.

 **Note**: The `data` object may include further arbitrary keys, providing additional context or information about the error.